potassco/clinguin/docs/read_the_docs/source/clinguin/customize_guide.rst

 A logical next step is to ask yourself what functionalities your extension should have and what kind of files/command line arguments you need for this.
 Therefore you can define custom command line options, that will get passed to your backend in the `__init__` method.

-You can add additional cmd-arguments by overwriting the `registerOptions` method.
+You can add additional cmd-arguments by overwriting the `register_options` method.
 As we want to keep the `ClingoBackend` arguments and just want to add your own arguments you can do the following:

 .. code-block:: python

     @classmethod
-    def registerOptions(cls, parser):
+    def register_options(cls, parser):
-        ClingoBackend.registerOptions(parser)
+        ClingoBackend.register_options(parser)

         # YOUR ARGUMENTS
         # parser is a argparse object (see https://docs.python.org/3/library/argparse.html)